 Each Educational Leadership Academy experience is crafted to offer a significant professional learning experience to principals, assistant principals, central office personnel, consultants and teachers aspiring to school leadership.
-The focus of the academy changes each year but is always grounded in informing the practice of school leaders and building their capacity to lead innovative change for students in Alberta.
-For further information, contact Chris Gonsalvez at 780-447-9406 or chris.gonsalvez@ata.ab.ca, or Tracee McFeeters at 780-447-9470 or tracee.mcfeeters@ata.ab.ca.
+Typically taking place in summer months, this four-day academy is always grounded in informing the practice of school leaders and building their capacity to lead innovative change for students in Alberta.
+For further information, contact Professional Development at pd@ata.ab.ca.